Sibling Jealousy: How To Handle It Without Losing Your Mind - Baby Chick

 Treat Your Children as Worthy Individuals

 Lastly, I want to remind you to treat your children as worthy individuals.
 Don’t compare them to each other.
 Don’t create situations where sibling jealousy and rivalry are bound to occur.
-Remember that each sibling is an individual with strengths, weaknesses, interests, passions, and talents.
+Remember that each sibling has strengths, weaknesses, interests, passions, and talents.
 Allow them to grow and develop themselves.

 Treat them fairly and equitably.
 Spend time individually with each of them.
 Don’t make one of the siblings more important than the other.
-Foster their love and appreciation for each other, and you won’t have to battle sibling jealousy all the time.
+Foster their love and appreciation for each other, and you won’t always have to battle sibling jealousy.

 Share